vivid-inc/polypara/README.md

 ```

 The annotation itself is retained in Java class files but not during runtime.
-Polypara depends on the field value's `equals` method for determining constancy between versions.
+Polypara depends on the field value's `equals` method for determining value constancy between versions.

 Include Polypara's verification step in your Maven build by adding the following segment to your Maven `pom.xml`.
 List each version of your project in the order they were released.